swayf/grako/README.rst

     parser = MyParser(text, whitespace='')

-then you will have to handle whitespace in your grammar as it's often done in PEG_.
+then you will have to handle whitespace in your grammar as it's often done in PEG_ parsers.